 - Any modification that may be required to fit the prototype unit will be noted.

 After conducting the checks, the organizers will install and test the performance of prototypes and baseline unit in these apartments.
-The objective is to assess the prototype’s ability to maintain the indoor conditions below 27 °C dry bulb temperature (DBT) and relative humidity 60% for the duration of test period in a hot and humid / hot and dry climate in India while demonstrating performance against the technical criteria.
+The objective is to assess the prototype’s ability to maintain the indoor conditions below 27 °C DBT and 60% RH for the duration of the test period when outdoor air temperature is above 20°C DBT in a hot and humid / hot and dry climate in India while demonstrating performance against the technical criteria.
 In addition to all the performance metrics of the technical criteria, on any given day of the field test the cooling solution should not consume more than 28 liters of water, if required for operation.
 The uncertainty of measurements during the test will be evaluated using the methods specified in ISO/IEC Guide 98-1 to 4.

-Unmet hours allowance: In addition to the number of hours that the baseline unit does not achieve the desired indoor conditions of below 27°C DBT and 60% RH, an additional allowance of 3.4% hours of the test period will be provided to the competing technologies recognizing that the ramp up period and precision of operation of prototypes is likely to be less than that of the established baseline unit during the field test.
+Unmet hours allowance: In addition to the number of hours that the baseline unit does not achieve the desired indoor conditions of below 27°C DBT and 60% RH, an additional allowance of 3.4% of the test period hours will be provided recognizing that the ramp up period and precision of operation of prototypes is likely to be less than that of the established baseline unit during the field test.
+The unmet hours will only be evaluated when outdoor air temperature is above 20°C DBT.

-The performance of the prototype will be compared to the baseline unit installed in a materially equivalent apartment and subject to the same external and internal loads in order to determine its relative performance.
+The ability of the prototypes to maintain indoor conditions below 27°C DBT and 60% RH and their performance against the technical criteria, will be compared to the baseline unit installed in a materially equivalent apartment and subject to the same external and internal loads in order to determine its relative performance.
+The performance aspects of the baseline unit and prototypes will not be evaluated for the period when the outdoor air temperature is below 20°C DBT regardless of whether they continue to operate or not.